frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-16.md

 ## Man of the Match

-Honourable mention goals to **Angus** who was rock solid all game with a couple of trademark big slide tackles.
+Honourable mention goes to **Angus** who was rock solid all game with a couple of trademark big slide tackles.
 The award goes to the man just back from illness, **Lance,** who played out of his skin.
 Some of the touches were like prime Bergkamp.
 A couple of goals to top things off.

 ![](/images/img_1359.jpg)